Book a call with admissions

 What is an SSRI?

-Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed type of antidepressants.
 They work by increasing the amount of serotonin in the brain, leading to improved mood and functioning.
 Serotonin is an essential neurotransmitter for regulating mood, anxiety levels, and overall happiness.

 There are many selective serotonin reuptake inhibitors such as Zoloft, Lexapro, Prozac, and Celexa.
 When you take an SSRI, the underlying issue for your depression or anxiety may still exist, but the drug helps to temporarily mask those feelings so you can begin to process the thoughts, experiences, and emotions that have contributed to your major depressive disorder or anxiety.
 This is why medication is often prescribed in conjunction with therapy – so you can begin to work on the root of your issues and live a happier, healthier life.